fimbul-works/vec/VEC4.md

 # Vec4

 A 4D vector implementation with comprehensive mathematical operations and utility methods.
-Incudes color representation in RGB with alpha.

 ## Constructor